Frequently Asked Questions

 What is Vespucci NOT?

-- Vespucci is not primarily a mobile map-viewer.
+- Vespucci is not primarily a mobile map-viewer or map designer.

 - Vespucci is not a mobile navigation solution.
-It does not feature any routing algorithm.
+It does not feature any routing support.

 - Vespucci is not a full replacement for JOSM or other desktop editors, but nearly.
 It strives for maximum usability on mobile devices which are limited in many regards.

 I am already familiar with OSM editor xyz.
 Why should I use Vespucci?

 If you are mapping for OSM and already have an Android device (or planning for this) then Vespucci could help in your mapping work.
 Data is acquired "on site" and uploaded to the OSM server.
-By entering data in your mobile device "on the road" you can save time because you do not have to upload GPS tracks to your home PC and work your way again through these.
+By entering data in your mobile device "on the road" you can save time because you do not have to upload GPX tracks to your home PC and work your way again through these.
 Additionally, obscure OSM data can be verified easily and quickly "on site", data which is already available in OSM is not acquired again.

 What do I need to get started with Vespucci?

 - An Android device (or the emulator), note that Release 0.9.x has only been tested on Android 2.3 and later

 - The Vespucci APK file (available from Google Play and GitHub)

 - Some familiarity with OSM Map features